-I’m a historian and journalist based in Newcastle Upon Tyne in the UK.
+I’m a historian and journalist based in London.
 My historical research focuses on early modern British and European history, the history of political thought and discourse, cultural history, utopianism and literature.
 And of course I’m a news junkie!

 After studying History, German and English Literature at Bonn University, Germany for two years I moved to the UK, where I completed my BA in History at the University of East Anglia (UEA) in Norwich.
 I stayed on to do an MA in Early Modern History followed by a PhD on the republican Henry Neville (1619-94) supervised by J.C.
 Davis and Mark Knights.